Explaining the Origin of TeV Gamma Rays from M87 During High and Low States: Introduction

-Four significant VHE flares have been detected in 2005, 2008, 2010, and 2018 \citep{2006Sci...314.1424A, Albert_2008, abramowski20122010, algaba2024broadband} in several bands, exhibiting one-day variability.
-LHAASO Water Cherenkov Detector Array (LHAASO-WCDA) detected VHE flux state \citep{LHAASO_M87:2024} in 2022 in an 8-day time bin.
+Four significant VHE flares have been detected in 2005, 2008, 2010, and 2018 \citep{2006Sci...314.1424A, Albert_2008, abramowski20122010, algaba2024broadband}, exhibiting one-day variability.
+LHAASO detected VHE flux state \citep{LHAASO_M87:2024} in 2022 for 8 days.
 Apart from these, the source has been seen in the quiescent state, with a high flux state occasionally appearing for very short time scales.

-At around 16 Mpc from Earth, it is one of the nearest radio galaxies, and has been identified as a VHE $\gamma$-ray emitter in the TeV range.
 During long-term monitoring from 2021 to 2024, LHAASO observed M87 with a statistical significance of $\sim9\sigma$, and the observed energy spectrum extended up to $20\,\mathrm{TeV}$ \citep{LHAASO_M87:2024}.
 The HAWC reported the emission from M87 over approximately 7.5 years (from 2015 to 2022) in the energy range of 16 to 26 TeV \citep{alfaro2025longtime}.

-M87 exhibits brightness across the entire electromagnetic spectrum, which makes it an excellent candidate for broadband multi-wavelength observations.
-Multi-wavelength studies at different epochs reported emission across spatial scales ranging from the event horizon to the kilo-parsec (kpc) scale jet, and on time scales from days to years, but due to insufficient data in different time domains, the underlying physics of spatial and temporal variations remains unclear \citep{hada2024m}.
-AGN jets have been considered to be one of the main sources of high-energy gamma-ray emission in the universe, but it is still unknown how particles are accelerated over short timescales and how the physical parameters of the jets vary with time.
-In this work, we have studied the jet emission from M87 with data analysis and modelling of the spectral energy distributions to address the key aspects of jet and accretion physics, in particular, the emission mechanisms and regions in the high-energy regime, in light of the gamma-ray data recently reported by the LHAASO observatory.
+In this work, we have studied the jet emission from M87 with data analysis and modelling of the spectral energy distributions to address the key aspects of jet physics, in particular, the emission mechanisms and regions in the high-energy regime, in light of the gamma-ray data recently reported by the LHAASO observatory.

+The \textit{Fermi}-LAT data analysis has been discussed, and the possibility of a GeV flare in \textit{Fermi}-LAT data has been explained in section \ref{sec:MW_Data_Accumulation}.
+Subsequently, the Swift XRT and UVOT data analysis have been discussed, and the LHAASO data, the other archival data used in this study, have been mentioned in this section.
+Section \ref{sec:MWSED_modelling} is on the modelling of the spectral energy distribution covering the multi-wavelength observations, and our results are mentioned in section \ref{sec:result}.
+Discussion and conclusion are presented in section \ref{sec:discussion}.